D-beat: 1980s

 Crust punk groups took some influence from the early black metal of Venom and Celtic Frost.
 Similarly, Bathory was initially inspired by crust punk as well as metal.
 Crust was affected by a second wave of influence in the 1990s, with some bands emphasizing these black metal elements.
 Iskra are probably the most obvious example of second wave black metal-influenced crust punk; Iskra coined their own phrase "blackened crust" to describe this new style.
 The Japanese group Gallhammer also blend crust with black metal.
 In addition, Norwegian band Darkthrone have incorporated crust punk traits in their more recent material.
 As Daniel Ekeroth wrote in 2008 :"In a very ironic paradox, black metal and crust punk have recently started to embrace one another.
 Members of Darkthrone and Satyricon have lately claimed that they love punk, while among crusties, black metal is the latest fashion.
 In fact, the latest album by crust punk band Skitsystem sounds very black metal—while the latest black metal opus by Darkthrone sounds very punk!
 This would have been unimaginable in the early 90s."

 American crust punk began in New York City, also in the mid-'80s, with the work of Nausea.
 The group emerged from the Lower East Side squat scene and New York hardcore, living with Roger Miret of Agnostic Front.
-The early work of Neurosis, from San Francisco, also borrowed from Amebix, and inaugurated crust punk on the West Coast.
+The early work of Neurosis, from Oakland, CA, also borrowed from Amebix, and inaugurated crust punk on the West Coast.
 Disrupt (Boston), Antischism (South Carolina), and Destroy!
 (Minneapolis) were also significant U.S. crust groups.

 Extreme Noise Terror is credited with developing this style into grindcore.
-In the late 1980s, Doom, from Birmingham, practiced D-beat indebted to Discharge as well as to crust punk.
 However, Pete Hurley, the guitarist for the group, declared that he had no interest in being remembered as a pioneer of this style: "'grindcore' was a legendarily stupid term coined by a hyperactive kid from the West Midlands, and it had nothing to do with us whatsoever.
 ENT were, are, and – I suspect – always will be a hardcore punk band... not a grindcore band, a stenchcore band, a trampcore band, or any other sub-sub-sub-core genre-defining term you can come up with."